apache/pekko/docs/src/main/paradox/supervision-classic.md

 to do too much at one level, it will become hard to reason about, hence the recommended way, in this case, is to add a level of supervision.

-Akka implements a specific form called “parental supervision”.
+Pekko implements a specific form called “parental supervision”.
 Actors can only be created by other actors—where the top-level actor is provided by the library—and each created actor is supervised by its parent.
 This restriction makes the formation of actor supervision hierarchies implicit and encourages